Louisa Chirico: 2015: Major debut

 but lost to Sloane Stephens in the quarterfinals.

 2016–2018: First major and WTA 1000 wins

 In May 2016, Chirico won five qualifier and main draw matches at the Madrid Open to reach the semifinals.
-Later that month, she reached the main draw of the 2016 French Open through three qualifying wins and made it through to the second round.
+Later that month, she reached the main draw of the 2016 French Open through three qualifying wins and made it to the second round.

 After reaching a career-high ranking of No. 58 in October 2016, Chirico dropped outside the top 500 in September 2018.

 2022: Return to majors

 Chirico won her first WTA Tour main-draw match in five years when she defeated Alison Riske-Amritraj at the 2022 San Diego Open.
 She made it through qualifying at Wimbledon, after a five years absence from the majors since the 2017 French Open.
 She lost to fourth seed Paula Badosa in the first round.

 2023: Swedish Open semifinal

 Chirico defeated Coco Vandeweghe in the final round of qualifying to make it into the main draw at the Austin Open in February where she lost in the first round against Madison Brengle.

 She qualified for the Charleston Open in April, but again was eliminated in her opening contest, losing to Sloane Stephens, in three sets.
 The following month, she was advanced from qualifying into the main draw at the Strasbourg International but was knocked out in round one by eventual champion Elina Svitolina.

 In July, Chirico reached the semifinals at the Swedish Open with wins over Malene Helgø, fourth-seeded Rebecca Peterson and seventh seed Claire Liu, before losing to top seed Emma Navarro.
 A week later, she qualified for the Hungarian Open but fell to Claire Liu in the first round.

 At the San Diego Open in September, Chirico again qualified for the main draw but could not get past round one opponent Danielle Collins.